 The heavy timbers are Douglas Fir and the roof decking is White Pine both stained with the same dark finish.

 HLTF worked closely with Archer & Buchanan Architecture and Cherokee Construction on this project.
-For more information on this project, please contact our office.
+For more information on this project or inquiries regarding industrial steel frame buildings, please contact our office.

 This past month the HLTF crew raised a poolside pavilion in Gladwyne, PA.

 The pre-assembled heavy timber roof truss system was flown into place by crane.